 For example, in my Hungarian Mushroom Soup or Creamy Vegan Mushroom Stroganoff, the creaminess comes from the combination of almond milk, cashews, and a small amount of flour.
 Similarly, the shallots, onions, and garlic work together to give the sauce a savory flavor.

-And, because I love mushrooms, I added thinly sliced mushrooms, to give the dish a more savory and meaty texture.
-In the past, I served this dish with brown rice, and whole-grain noodles, which absorb the thick gravy.
+And, because I love mushrooms, I added thinly sliced mushrooms to give the dish a more savory and meaty texture.
+In the past, I served this dish with brown rice and whole-grain noodles, which absorb the thick gravy.
 Today, though, I decided to opt for my new favorite gluten-free noodles made from Tumeric and chickpeas.

-MEATBALLS…HOMEMADE LENTIL MEATBALLS OR STORE-BOUGHT MEATBALLS
+HOMEMADE LENTIL MEATBALLS VS STORE-BOUGHT MEATBALLS

 Although I use a melon baller to scoop the meatballs, I also use my hands to form the lentil meatballs and pack them tight.
-The melon baller does though, help to keep the lentil meatball size consistent.
+The melon baller does, though, help to keep the lentil meatball size consistent.

 Another homemade option for lentil meatballs is my Vegan Meatloaf – "Meatless" Lentils!
 Instead of making a meatloaf from this lentil meatloaf recipe, you can form the mixture into vegan lentil meatballs.